Tomnahurich Cemetery: History

 Before its use as a cemetery the hill, due to its prominent location, hosted various social events such as an annual horse race, which used to take place around the hill on the 24–25th May.
 In 1753 the hill, which ground was considered too poor in quality for agriculture, was planted with trees, mainly Pinus sylvestris.
 The views offered from the hilltop were praised by artists and scientists.
-For instance Thomas Pennant climbed the Tomnahurich in the XVIII Century, reporting its name as Tommin heurich.
+For instance Thomas Pennant climbed the Tomnahurich in the 18th Century, reporting its name as Tommin heurich.

-In the second half of the XIX century the Inverness Cemetery Company, a joint-stock company, developed the present-day cemetery and opened it in 1864.
+In the second half of the 19th century the Inverness Cemetery Company, a joint-stock company, developed the present-day cemetery and opened it in 1864.
 Although its design is attributed to Charles Heath Wilson, a great deal of the work was done by George Grant Mackay, a Scottish civil engineer.
 The cemetery gradually expanded also around the hill, and in 1909 it was acquired by the Borough of Inverness.
-During the Second World War lots of metallic chains and iron parts were removed from the cemetery, in order to contribute in the national war effort.
+During the Second World War lots of metallic chains and iron parts were removed from the cemetery, to contribute in the national war effort.